 Ownership/General Partner/Managing Member Transfer - In the event that the Owner submits a request for approval of a Transfer of Ownership/general partner/managing member of the Development or any of the Buildings therein, a $7,500 fee.
 If additional Transfers are submitted at the same time and are essentially the same parties involved, then each additional transfer will be $4,000.
 These fee(s) must accompany the request for approval(s) and is nonrefundable.

 Management Transfer - In the event that the Owner submits a request for approval of a Transfer of the management company of the Development, either alone or in conjunction with an Ownership/general partner/managing member/manager transfer, a $650.00 fee per Development shall be paid.
 This fee must accompany the request for approval and is nonrefundable.
+Prior performance issues (i.e., late or lack of response) could impact the approval of transfers.

 Qualified Contract – In the event an Owner is seeking a Qualified Contract from OHFA, they may submit a Qualified Contract Preliminary Application (QCPA), of which the fee is $1,500.
 If the QCPA is approved, the Owner may submit a Qualified Contract Application (QCA), of which the fee is $12,500.